rwsarmstrong/strongtrack/README.md

 When ready to export animation, either to file or OSC, it will take the form of 51 different values that combine to describe many different possible facial expressions.
 The names of the values can be found listed in the 'blenderimport' python script.
 Your model does not need to have all 51 shapes (all footage I've currently shared uses about 5-6), but the names do need to match.

 These values are written to the text file as plain text as an array in the shape of (number of frames, 51).
-With OSC the values are streamed one a frame to 127.0.0.1 as a float array of length 51.
+With OSC the values are streamed once a frame to 127.0.0.1 as a float array of length 51.

 # Workflow pt 4 - Refinement
 Coming hopefully in 0.8.
 A process that draws on the animation analysis to make better targeted and full use of all available blend shapes/morph targets on a model.